Chronicling Australian Police Misconduct and Toxic Culture

 Toxicpolice.com advocates for reform of the current police misconduct management processes.

 Progress toward reform has been minimal this century.
-Change will only come when the public fully grasps the scale of the problem and when political leaders show courage to act.
-The ideal outcome: the eradication of police misconduct and state laws requiring commissioners to follow independent watchdog directions on officer discipline.
+Change will only come when the public and politicians fully grasps the scale of the problem and when political leaders show courage to act.
+The ideal outcome: the eradication of police misconduct and introduction of state laws requiring commissioners to follow independent watchdog directions on officer discipline.

 CONTACT: Signal app username Jackarz.47